sonwabo/public-library/README.md

 **There are a 3ways one can run the application**
 1. Running the Fat-Jar manually
-2. Running using maven
+2. Running using maven wrapper
 3. Running on Docker and using docker-compose

 **Running the Fat-Jar and using the in-memory DataBase**

 1. Clone the repository: `git clone https://github.com/sonwabo/public-library.git
 2. Navigate to the project directory: `cd public-library`
-3. Build the project: `mvn clean install`
+3. Build the project: `./mvnw clean install`
 4. Navigate to the target directory:
 5. Execute the following command: `java -jar online-public-library.jar --spring.profiles.active=local`